AI tools for your roofing business — what works, what it costs, and how to start.

 What does an AI setup actually cost for a roofing business?

 Real monthly bundles by crew size, based on published vendor pricing as of May 2026.
 Verify each tool's current pricing before purchase.
+For perspective, a single roof replacement runs about $9,500 nationally (NerdWallet, 2026), and the whole small-crew stack is $143 a month, roughly $1,700 a year.
+Book one storm-night call you would have missed and the tools have paid for themselves.

 Crew sizeToolsTotal per monthSetup time